DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 {% enddigraph %}

-There are different technologies for mirroring the payload, for copper these are generally resistor based, for fibre they're either thin film or FBT.
+There are different technologies for mirroring the payload, for copper these are generally resistor based, for fibre they're either thin film or fused biconical taper based.

 _Note: Thin film is generally preferred for 40G+ links, due to their lower loss rate caused by more even light distribution._